 If you are confident your transmission fluid is the right type, clean, and at the proper level, and you are still having transmission problems, it can be very difficult to diagnose what the problem is.
 Often problems come in the form of a hard or weak shift in between gears.
 In the end, even if you can diagnose the problem to be with a particular gear, servo or valve in the transmission, you still probably won’t be able to repair that part without removing the entire transmission.
 Since transmissions are often hard to get to, require the removal of a lot of other components and are heavy and cumbersome, the labor costs simply to remove them are very high.
 Because of the high labor costs to remove them, it often can be more economical to have the transmission completely rebuilt or replaced even if there is only a small or single problem with it once it is removed to avoid having to pay for removal again in the near future if there is another failure.

-If you are having automatic transmission problems besides a fluid leak, we recommend having the work done by a transmission specialist to ensure you are getting high quality work done that you can trust.
+If you are having automatic transmission problems besides a fluid leak such as your transmission shifting hard, we recommend having the work done by a transmission specialist to ensure you are getting high-quality work done that you can trust.
 This will keep you from having to return in the future, or from being left stranded.
 Even though transmission rebuilds or replacement can be expensive, having a good working transmission in your vehicle can give you great peace of mind, and gives your car a significant boost in resale value.